Bow Range

-The Bow Range is a mountain range of the Canadian Rockies in Alberta and British Columbia, Canada.
-The range is named in associated with the Bow River and was officially adopted on March 31, 1917 by the Geographic Board of Canada.
+The Bow Range is a mountain range of the Park Ranges in Alberta and British Columbia, Canada.
+The range is named in association with the Bow River and was officially adopted on March 31, 1917 by the Geographic Board of Canada.

 It is a part of the Banff-Lake Louise Core Area of the Southern Continental Ranges, located on the Continental Divide, west of the Bow River valley, in Banff National Park and Kootenay National Park.